rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Equipment bonus + Constituition modifier**

-Besides contributing to a character's Defense, Guard also allows them to use [[Combat Actions#Endurance]].
+Besides contributing to a character's Defense, Guard also allows them to use [Combat Actions#Endurance](#pundefined).

 ##### Dodge
 The formula for a character's Dodge is:

 - **Equipment bonus + Dexterity modifier**

-Besides contributing to a character's Defense, Dodge also allows them to use [[Combat Actions#Uncanny Dodge]].
+Besides contributing to a character's Defense, Dodge also allows them to use [Combat Actions#Uncanny Dodge](#pundefined).

 ## Movement